 Stevens-Johnson syndrome can start with flu-like symptoms, such as a high temperature, sore throat, cough and joint pain.

 The rash usually starts on the upper body before quickly spreading to the face, arms, legs and other areas of the body, such as the genitals.
-It's not usually itchy.
+The rash may be itchy or painful.

 You can also get blisters and sores: